-Contact Information Comments Date Received 11 Melita Aquilina Burlington, ON live at time, the neighbourhood housed a surprising amount of older seniors (surprising because most of the homes involve a number of stairs) who were so happy in their homes that they were reluctant to move, In the past couple of years, however, some these long-time residents, mostly original owners, have made other arrangements and some homes have changed hands.
-We are now a beautifully mixed street of both elder people, young families as well as single people and couples.
+Contact Information Comments Date Received 11 Melita Aquilina Burlington, ON live at time, the neighbourhood housed a surprising amount of older seniors (surprising because most of the homes involve a number of stairs) who were so happy in their homes that they were reluctant to move, in the past couple of years, however, some these long-time residents, mostly original owners, have made other arrangements and some homes have changed hands.
+We are now a beautifully mixed street of both elder people, young famillies as well as single people and couples.
 This past summer we have enjoyed the sounds of children playing on our safe and quiet street.
 My street is one with only semi-detached homes, although the blocks around the area include detached homes and townhouses as well as low rise buildings, both individually-situated and grouped together.
-On the south side of Ghent and Brant there is also an older highise.
+On the south side of Ghent and Brant there is also an older highrise.
 It is an electric mix of housing with something for everyone.
-The proposal for rezoning for an area that is less than a minute's walk from my home is a great concern for all of us currently living in this neighborhood.
-The presence of THREE 25 STOREV TOWERS, not to mention the additional 3 storey building, is absolutely unreasonable as it will entirely change the nature of our neighbourhood.
+The proposal for rezoning for an area that is less than a minute's walk from my home is a great concern for all of use currently inving in this neighborhood.
+The presence of THREE 25 STOREY TOWERS, not to mention the additional 9 storey building, is absolutely unreasonable as it will entirely change the nature of our neighbourhood.
 Considering there are current zoning laws in place, I appeal to you to stop this bid to ruin what we love.
-There are several ugly ramifications of a rezoning.
-I have attempted to list a few below.
-1.First of all, the inevitably large number of vehicles accompanying this dramatic increase in residents, will affect not only our immediate area but also contribute to the gridlock that is already a problem on Brant Street.
-Just south of our street, Brant harmows to two lanes and is already externely busy especially at certain key times in the day.
-This situation would be untenable given a tremendous rise in the number of vehicles.
-2.The increased need for parking, for both the new residents and their guests, would make our little street quite crowded as well as it is bound to be used for any overf 10/5/2021 12 Jeff Bienhaus Burlington, ON I hope this email finds you well.
+There are several ugly ramilications of a rezoning.
+I have attempted to list a few below: There are several ugly ramilications of a rezoning.
+I have attempted to list a few below: There are several ugly ramilications of a rezoning.
+I have attempted to list a few below: There are several ugly ramilications of a rezoning.
+I have attempted to list a few below: There are not to the several properties of the properties of 10/5/2021 12 Jeff Bienhaus Burlington, ON I hope this email finds you well.
 Thank you for your public service.
 We at 'stick to the plan Burlington' are a group of your residents who oppose the quite laughable proposal put forward by the developer for the brant and Ghent corners.
 We are ready to be a strong voice but hope also that it is not really needed for such a silly proposal.
 As our representative on city council please confirm we can count on your voice Oct 12 to amplify the voice of your constituents that Burlington should 'stick to the plan' and maintain the existing zoning rules.
 I am but one of many who feel strongly in this view and that the developers who would propose such poorly crafted gambles should be sent a clear message that their real estate speculation is not how you create and maintain the vibrant, diverse and liveable communities that you and the other dedicated public servants work towards every day.
 10/5/2021